-Schedule Your Movie And Save
+Schedule Your Movie

-2. You can determine this by choosing how many pages you want to shoot per day.
-Then you can decide if you want to shoot 5 days on and 2 days off, or 6 days on and 1 day off.
-Or maybe you want to shoot your movie over a few weekends.
+After you highlight each element, you’ll want to figure out when you want to shoot your movie and how long you plan to shoot.
+You can determine this by choosing how many pages you want to shoot per day.
+Decide if you want to shoot 5 days on and 2 days off, or 6 days on and 1 day off.

-3.Everything in the script will impact your budget.
-There is software for this.
-Final Draft offers an add-on called Tagger.
+Keep in mind that everything in the script will impact your budget.
+There is production management software for this.
+And if you’re still writing your script, Final Draft offers an add-on called Tagger.
 Tagger allows you to go through the script and pick out elements and highlight them in various colors.

 Once all elements are selected, you can eventually import this list into your budget and schedule software program.

-5. Eventually, these elements will have a price in your initial budget.
+Eventually, these elements will have a price in your initial budget.
 What is the price of each element?
 How much does your movie cost?

 Many motion picture professionals make a living just breaking down, scheduling and budgeting movies.
 So it’s a pretty complicated and creative area.
 As a first time feature filmmaker, it save you many headaches if you partner with an seasoned 1st AD or Line Producer who could guide you through the process.